FASHION: Functional and Attack graph Secured HybrId Optimization of virtualized Networks: Introduction

+A major component of this work is efficiently modeling risk as measured by an attack graph.
+Towards this end, we describe a toy attack graph example.
+Actual attack graphs are built by combining network scans and vulnerability databases~\cite{chu2010visualizing}.

-We now describe a toy example that is used to illustrate $\fashion$'s key concepts.
-Recall that the objective of the framework is to produce a collection of decisions to configure the network devices (routers, firewalls, ...) to serve the functional requirements while minimizing the risks incurred by the network.
-In this work we consider routing decisions on flows only (including blocking a flow).
+\ifnum\lncs=0 The objective of the framework is to produce decisions to configure the network devices (switches, firewalls, etc.) while balancing functional and security needs.
+In this work we consider routing decisions on flows only (including blocking a flow). \fi

-Figure~\ref{fig:networkI} illustrates the physical layer of the network.\footnote{The following conventions are used: circle are routers, square are hosts, and black lines are physical connections.} It features 3 SDN appliances, nodes $0$, $1$ and $2$ that route traffic as well as block it (act as firewalls).
+Figure~\ref{fig:configurations} illustrates the physical layer of the network.
+The following conventions are used: circle are switches, square are hosts, and black lines are physical connections.
+It features 3 SDN appliances, nodes $0$, $1$ and $2$ that route traffic as well as block it (act as firewalls).
 The toy network features 4 hosts, $3$ through $6$.
-This mini network can support different paths between the SDN appliance $0$ and any host (e.g., host $3$).